 Fossil Rim’s intern program began in 1990, while the veterinary preceptee program was added in 1996.
 The total number of interns and preceptees is more than 600 people in 650-plus internship slots; some people have done multiple internships or transitioned from intern to preceptee.

-Hannah, Fossil Rim’s intern coordinator for the vast majority of months since 2017 in addition to her role as executive coordinator, is one of those 600-plus who partook in at least one internship.
+Hannah, who served as Fossil Rim’s intern coordinator for two-and-a-half years in addition to her role as executive coordinator, is one of those 600-plus who partook in at least one internship.

 “I was a rhino intern here in the summer of 2008 and, in the spring of 2009, I was actually a carnivore intern multiple days a week and a hoofstock intern multiple days a week,” she said.
 “I think the intern program here is wonderful.
 I was looking for something that provided housing, as well as a small stipend, which is hard to come by.